rpcpool/yellowstone-shield/README.md

 - [CLI Documentation](./cli/README.md)

-This CLI allows creating policies, adding or removing validators, and managing configurations directly via terminal commands.
+This CLI allows creating policies, adding or removing identites, and managing configurations directly via terminal commands.

 ## Rust Policy Store

-The Rust Policy Store provides efficient caching and quick retrieval of Yellowstone Shield policies, enabling real-time validator permission checks in transaction forwarders and RPC services.
+The Rust Policy Store provides efficient caching and quick retrieval of Yellowstone Shield policies, enabling real-time identity permission checks in transaction forwarders and RPC services.
 It ensures thread-safe access and updates with atomic snapshots.
 See the [Policy Store README](./policy-store/README.md) for detailed integration and usage instructions.

 ## Policy Bound to Token Extensions Asset

 Policies are bound to a Token Extensions (TE) asset.
-Token holders can update validator identities tracked by the policy.
+Token holders can update identities tracked by the policy.
 The TE asset also contains metadata describing the policy:

 - **Name**: Identifier of the policy.
 - **Symbol**: Short representation of the policy.